-Why engineers are jobless?
-Many reasons contribute to jobless engineers.
-Some reasons are the fault of engineers, while others are from outside influences.
+Why are engineers jobless?
+Some reasons stem from the engineers themselves, while others come from outside forces.

 #1 Poor interview skills